infinum/JS-justTodoIt/README.md

 Learn Angular is more of a practical application of that gained knowledge, without too much hand-holding.
 There is a big focus on authentication handling because that is a part of almost every application but is rarely covered in various Angular tutorial/courses.

+Please take a look at this short video demonstrating what the final application might look like:

 ## 2. Project structure

 This repository contains README.md file and `api/` directory.
 To get started, install `@angular/cli` globally (if you have not already) and create a new Angular project in the repository.
 Your final structure might look something like this: